JiMcNulty/FDC/README.md

 ## What does it do?
 1. Measure changes in bed mesh and z height for x time
+2. Generate a cool graph that will show you the frame non-linear behavior
-2. Generate a non-linear series of bed meshes and z height changes with linear changes in between data points
+3. Generate a non-linear series of bed meshes and z height changes with linear changes in between data points
-3. Dynamically adjust z height using the current z_thermal_adjust module to create a non-linear change
+4. Dynamically adjust z height using the current z_thermal_adjust module to create a non-linear change
-4. Dynamically switches bed meshes with the corresponding z height per temperature min, max and step
+5. Dynamically switches bed meshes with the corresponding z height per temperature min, max and step
-5. Generate a cool graph that will show you the frame non-linear behavior
+6. Dynamically tram your bed
-6. Currently, only works in between the captured temps!
+7. Currently, only works in between the captured temps!
    1. So make sure the start really cold and time the test to finish with the hottest frame possible
    2. If you start the print with a lower temp then temp_min (or above temp_max) it will never change the z height
    3. If the frame temp goes above temp_max it will stop adjusting (but keep current adjustment)